 ‘In the bathroom.
 I’m next for the shower – just so you know.’
 Jen rolls over on her stomach and yawns.

-‘We can’t stay too long.
-People will start asking questions.’
+‘We can’t stay here too long.
+People will start asking questions,’ he says curtly.

 ‘I planned on staying another week, but that’s not the problem.
 We have to leave before someone comes looking for you.
-I don’t think we have more than a couple of days before the place is crawling with cops…’ Cade addresses Derek, ‘Your dad needs new ID, and you too.’
+I don’t think we have more than a couple of days before the place is crawling with cops…’ Cade addresses Derek, ‘Your dad needs new ID, both of you do.’
 He draws on his cigarette.
 ‘I don’t know about you guys, but I’m starving!’

 ‘I saw a candy machine outside,’ Mitchell drawls.

 Derek stands up.
 ‘OK, I’ll go with you, Jen.’

 There are two machines.
 While Derek stocks up on sodas, Jen puts some change into the candy machine, but nothing happens.

 Pleadingly she looks up at Derek.
 ‘It’s not my fault.
 The dang machine just swallowed the money and-’

 Swearing under his breath, Derek slams his fist into the machine which suddenly rattles to life, sputtering out candy bars.

 Don comes out of the shower and heads straight to bed.
 Without a word he pulls the blanket, forcing Mitchell over to one side of the queen-sized bed.
 He is asleep before his head hits the pillow.

 Mitchell stares at the TV, ignoring the snoring man next to him.